"An outstanding litigator who gets to the heart of matters and sorts things out."

-Chris is Head of Construction & Engineering.
+Chris joined Michelmores in 2016 and is Head of Construction and Engineering.

 - Chris has provided extensive advice on a range of issues arising both procurement and post-procurement to one of the country’s largest solar park developers.

-- Chris has been heavily involved on the provision of comprehensive advice both procurement and post-procurement on one of the largest residential schemes in the south west built on former MOD land in Plymouth.
+- Chris has been heavily involved on the provision of comprehensive advice both procurement and post-procurement on one of the largest residential schemes in the South West built on former MOD land in Plymouth.